-2.7.3.4 Combining uncertainties
+2.6.3.4 Combining uncertainties

 The uncertainties in individual parameters can be combined using either (1) error propagation (IPCC Tier 1) or (2) Monte Carlo simulation (IPCC Tier 2).
-In both methods uncertainties can be combined regarding the level of emissions or removals (i.e.
+In both methods uncertainties can be combined regarding the level of emissions or removals (i.e. emissions or removals in a specific year) or trend of emissions or removals (i.e. change of emissions or removals between the two years).